zcdong/Devguide/book/uavcan-bootloader-installation.md

 ## BlackMagic Probe

-1. Ensure your BlackMagic Probe [firmware is up to date](https://github.com/blacksphere/blackmagic/wiki/Hacking).
+Ensure your BlackMagic Probe [firmware is up to date](https://github.com/blacksphere/blackmagic/wiki/Hacking).

-2. Connect the probe to your UAVCAN device.
+Connect the probe to your UAVCAN device, and connect the probe to your computer.

-3. Connect the probe to your computer, and identify its device name.
+Identify the probe's device name.
 This will typically be `/dev/ttyACM<x>` or `/dev/ttyUSB<x>`.

-4. Power up your UAVCAN device.
+Power up your UAVCAN device, and run:
-5. Run:

 <div class="host-code"></div>

 ```sh
 arm-none-eabi-gdb /path/to/your/bootloader/image.elf
 ```

-6. At the `gdb` prompt, run:
+At the `gdb` prompt, run:

 <div class="host-code"></div>